 The risk of corrosion and damage to the aluminum hull and superstructure means that accessories or deck hardware are more difficult to add on.
 Generally speaking, drilling holes and bolting on new doodads is a straightforward task on a fiberglass boat.
 In the end, what matters is that it is sealed well enough not to allow water into the deck coring or the hull itself.

-With aluminum boats, things are a bit tricker.
+With these boats, things are a bit trickier.
 Owners are understandably more hesitant to go drilling holes in their expensive boats because holes are much harder to repair.
 Furthermore, unless all new hardware is made from aluminum, care must be taken to keep the two metals from touching.
 This might mean painting the metals or adding an extra layer of an insulator.

 Repairs to an aluminum boat require specialized welding techniques.
 It’s already boating, so the word specialized should be a warning—this isn’t going to be cheap.
 While you can pull into any port town in the world and find someone with fiberglass repair skills, a skilled aluminum welder might be a tougher ask.
 The good news is that it will need far fewer repairs throughout its lifetime.